Cooking Vacations: A S.A.L.T. Experience and Culinary Journey Through Andalucía

 Gazpacho/Shutterstock.

-Recommended by a friend and long-time Málaga resident Manni, it was the last stop on my two-week journey through the south.
-Its name alone intrigued me—cozina written with “z” as the Sephardic Jews did.
+Recommended by a friend and long-time Málaga resident Manni, this was the last stop on my two-week culinary journey through the south.
+Its name alone intrigued me — “cozina” written with “z” as the Sephardic Jews did.

 “I don’t care too much for the modern stuff,” she volunteers early, referring to the foams, emulsions and liquid nitrogen used in nouvelle cuisine.
 “I like to know what I’m eating.”
 We both laugh.